yi-editor/yi/yi-intero/README.md

 Difficulty: Easy (for jump to definition) and Medium (for jump to uses)

 This should also be pretty straightforward.
 The jump to uses should in my opinion be done like I explained in the [Integration of results](#integration-of-results) section.

-Jump to definition should be pretty easy: convert the output of intero to a location and a filename and then open the file and go to the given position.
+> Jump to definition should be pretty easy: convert the output of intero to a location and a filename and then open the file and go to the given position.
 It should be checked that the file is actually accessible on disk.

+This is now done!

 ### Automatic installation of Intero